luizredig/ecommerce-with-next-js/README.md

 ## 🇺🇸 English

-Open [https://next-js-ecommerce-phi-lime.vercel.app/](https://next-js-ecommerce-phi-lime.vercel.app/) in your browser to view the application.
+🌐 Open <a href="https://next-js-ecommerce-phi-lime.vercel.app/" target="_blank" rel="noopener noreferrer">https://next-js-ecommerce-phi-lime.vercel.app/</a> in your browser to view the application.

-This is a **Next.js** project bootstrapped with `create-next-app`.
+🚀 This is a Next.js project bootstrapped with create-next-app.

 ## 🇧🇷 Português

-Abra [https://next-js-ecommerce-phi-lime.vercel.app/](https://next-js-ecommerce-phi-lime.vercel.app/) no seu navegador para visualizar a aplicação.
+🌐 Abra <a href="https://next-js-ecommerce-phi-lime.vercel.app/" target="_blank" rel="noopener noreferrer">https://next-js-ecommerce-phi-lime.vercel.app/</a> no seu navegador para visualizar a aplicação.

-Este é um projeto em **Next.js** inicializado com `create-next-app`.
+🚀 Este é um projeto em Next.js inicializado com create-next-app.